technologiestiftung/giessdenkiez-de-tree-data/README.md

 year: 23

 new-data-files:
-  - s_wfs_baumbestand_YYYY-MM-DD.geojson
+  - s_wfs_baumbestand_YYYY-MM-DD.geo.json
-  - s_wfs_baumbestand_an_YYYY-MM-DD.geojson
+  - s_wfs_baumbestand_an_YYYY-MM-DD.geo.json
 ```

-3. Setp: Configure you `.env` file and provide the credentials of your production database
+3. Step: Configure you environment using the variables in `.env` file and provide the credentials of your production database.
+We recommend using something like [direnv](https://direnv.net/) to manage your environment variables.

 4. Step: Execute `main.py` to connect to your production database and finally update the database: